 Han van Schaijk | Dutch representative | Maier+Vidorno

-What are the biggest cultural differences between how business is done in your country and in India?
+1. What are the biggest cultural differences between how business is done in your country and India?

-Most Dutch companies have not really looked at India as it is perceived as a difficult country to do business – rife with bureaucracy, inefficiency and non-transparent decision making.
-Key here is the lack of real knowledge and Indian experience.
-The companies that are active on the Indian market have a different view.
+Most Dutch companies have not looked at India as it is perceived as a difficult country to do business – rife with bureaucracy, inefficiency and non-transparent decision making.
+The key here is the lack of real knowledge and Indian experience.
+The companies that are active in the Indian market have a different view.
 Most are positive about the opportunities, the people and the way the country is developing – let’s work to get more experienced Dutch companies!

-The size of the country and the differences between its regions are the biggest challenge.
-SME companies are the base of Dutch economy and these companies tend to work with distributors – a model that is often not suitable for countries like India.
+The size of the country and the differences between its regions are the biggest challenges.
+SME companies are the base of the Dutch economy and these companies tend to work with distributors – a model that is often not suitable for countries like India.
 Dutch companies tend to focus on niches and produce top quality products.
 Being relatively small, manufacturing special products for the Indian market is not an option and this makes the potential Indian market for many Dutch products very small.
-The M+V Business Incubator services is a good solution there.
+M+V Business Incubator services are a good solution there.